agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 the lines of "it makes sense to do X"?

-**re-write Claim**: GDP strongly correlates with "more holistic measures of welfare"
+**re-write Claim**: GDP strongly correlates with "more holistic measures of welfare".

-done later.
+Done later.

+---

-**Claim**: There have been numerous attempts to build a more holistic measures of welfare than GDP per capita
+**Claim**: There have been numerous attempts to build more holistic measures of welfare than GDP per capita.

-**re-write Claim**: There have been >10 attempts to build "more holistic" measures of welfare than GDP per capita.
+**re-write Claim**: There have been \>10 attempts to build "more holistic" measures of welfare than GDP per capita.

 **Note**: I cant test "more holistic than GDP per capita" for example